Imazapic

 Imazapic is a chemical used as an herbicide.
 It controls many broad leaf weeds and controls or suppresses some grasses in pasture, rangeland and certain types of turf.
 It has a half-life of around 120 days in soil.
-Impazic is considered an environmental hazard due to its harmful effects on aquatic life.
+Imazapic is considered an environmental hazard due to its harmful effects on aquatic life.

+Imazapic's HRAC classification is Group B (global, Aus), Group 2 (numeric), as it inhibits acetohydroxyacid synthase.